docknetwork/crypto/README.md

 [Criterion](https://github.com/bheisler/criterion.rs) benchmarks [here](./benches)

 Some tests also print time consumed by the operations, run `cargo test --release -- --nocapure [test name]`

+## WASM wrapper

+A WASM wrapper has been created over this repo [here](https://github.com/docknetwork/crypto-wasm).
+The wrapper is then used to create [this Typescript library](https://github.com/docknetwork/crypto-wasm-ts) which is more ergonomic than using the wrapper as the wrapper contains free floating functions.